ChriAsc/Bike_Helsinki/README.md

-As visible in Figure 15 and as described above, a large number of of stations are directly connected to Haukilahdenkatu and this node is characterised by the highest closeness centrality (0.91777188328912 46 ).
+As visible in Figure 15 and as described above, a large number of of stations are directly connected to Haukilahdenkatu and this node is characterised by the highest closeness centrality (0.9177718832891246).
 As can be expected from the structure of the network itself, the closeness centrality of the other stations follows the same trend as the degree centrality.

 ## 5. Structure analysis

-Another very interesting aspect belonging to the field of social network analysis concerns the study of the substructures of the network. È It is possible to define many types of sub-graphs and each of these provides us with specific specific information about the network such as robustness, cohesion or interconnection.
+Another very interesting aspect belonging to the field of social network analysis concerns the study of the substructures of the network.
+It is possible to define many types of sub-graphs and each of these provides us with specific specific information about the network such as robustness, cohesion or interconnection.
 In this project, we focus mainly on the